togglebit/ArduinoDUE_OBD_FreeRunningCAN/readme.md

 ## Installation
-What you (probably) need to do to get it working (assuming a windows installation):
+What you (probably) need to do to get it working (assuming a Windows installation):

 1. download Arduino IDE R 1.6.x
 2. download all of the files from this repository